Nimira43/Tensorflow/02-Neural-Networks/Neural-Networks.md

 ###### Recurrent Neural Networks (RNNs):
 Perfect for sequential data like text and time series.

-#### Neural networks are powerful tools that have revolutionized fields like AI and machine learning.
+#### Neural networks are powerful tools that have revolutionised fields like AI and machine learning.
 They’re like a digital brain, capable of amazing things.